Tom Trebelhorn

 On October 23, 2020, Trebelhorn pitched a complete game for the Cal Vets in a Men's Senior Baseball League (MSBL) World Series Championship Semi-Finals game against the Tucson Toros in Phoenix, Arizona.
 The Vets lost 1-0 on an unearned run in the final innings.

-At the completion of his playing career, Trebelhorn began his management career in 1975 with the Boise A's who were part of the Oakland Athletic's minor league organization.
-In 2009, future Hall of Famer, Rickey Henderson, stated at his induction ceremony that Trebelhorn taught him the intricacies of base stealing during his time with the Boise A's.
+After his playing career, Trebelhorn began his management career in 1975 with the Boise A's, who were part of the Oakland Athletic's minor league organization.
+In 2009, future Hall of Famer Rickey Henderson stated at his induction ceremony that Trebelhorn taught him the intricacies of base stealing during his time with the Boise A's.

-The following year, Trebelhorn went back to Major League Baseball where he served as manager of the Milwaukee Brewers from 1986-1991.
-He was selected as Baseball America and Sports Illustrated Manager of Year in 1987.
+The following year, Trebelhorn returned to Major League Baseball, where he served as manager of the Milwaukee Brewers from 1986-1991.
+He was selected as Baseball America and Sports Illustrated Manager of the Year in 1987.

-After his departure from the Cubs, Trebelhorn went back to the minor leagues as manager of the Tri-City Posse.
-In 1995 he directed the team to the league finals.
+After he departed from the Cubs, Trebelhorn returned to the minor leagues as manager of the Tri-City Posse.
+In 1995, he directed the team to the league finals.

-In 1996, Trebelhorn was back in the major leagues working in the front office for the Baltimore Orioles.
-From 2001 to 2007, he shifted out of the front office and back to coaching with the Orioles.
+In 1996, Trebelhorn was back in the major leagues, working in the front office for the Baltimore Orioles.
+From 2001 to 2007, he shifted from the front office and back to coaching with the Orioles.

 Trebelhorn married Playboy Magazine covergirl Elizabeth "Bo" Black.
 She refused a $5,000 payment to pose nude for the magazine.
-Bo later went on to found Summerfest, the worlds largest music festival.
+Bo later founded Summerfest, the world's largest music festival.
 She died in 2020.

-After returning to the minor leagues, Trebelhorn took on the role of manager again in 2008 for the Class A Salem-Keizer Volcanoes, a position in which he served through the 2012 season.
+After returning to the minor leagues, Trebelhorn took on the manager role again in 2008 for the Class A Salem-Keizer Volcanoes, a position in which he served through the 2012 season.

 In 2009 and 2013, Trebelhorn coached the Italian National team in the World Baseball Classic.